webgptorg/promptbook/README.md

 ### Why not just use the OpenAI SDK / Anthropic Claude SDK / ...?

 Different levels of abstraction.
 OpenAI library is for direct use of OpenAI API.
 This library is for a higher level of abstraction.
-It is for creating prompt templates and promptbooks that are independent of the underlying library, LLM model, or even LLM provider.
+It define pipelines that are independent of the underlying library, LLM model, or even LLM provider.

 ### How is it different from the Langchain library?